TerraConstructs/base/README.md

 For detailed documentation, examples, and to learn more about the project, visit our website:
 👉 **[terraconstructs.dev](https://terraconstructs.dev)**

-### Getting Started for Developers
+### Contributing

-To get started with TerraConstructs as a developer:
+To get started contributing to TerraConstructs:

 1. **Clone the Repository**
    ```bash